What is a Ductless Mini Split Air Conditioner?

 Ductless air conditioner, or mini-split air conditioner, is a mini-version of the split central air conditioner system.
 It primarily composed of the following:

 - an outdoor condenser that pumps cool air to the indoor components.

-With these components, an end result is a cooling unit that works a lot like the central air, yet it doesn’t require any installation of ducts in the attic or wall.
-If you live in a home wherein ductwork is never done before, or you are willing to switch to a more energy-efficient cooling solution then this type of air conditioner is the right one for you.
+With these components, a result is a cooling unit that works a lot like the central air, yet it doesn’t require any installation of ducts in the attic or wall.
+If you live in a home wherein ductwork is never done before, or you are willing to switch to a more energy-efficient cooling solution, then this type of air conditioner is the right one for you.

 Top 5 Best Ductless Mini-split Air Conditioners

 1. Pioneer Mini Split WYS Series 19 SEER Air Conditioners

 Number one bestsellers not only on Amazon.
 The most recommended mini split air conditioners.
 Yes, those are Pioneer WYS series ACs.
 Available starting from 9000 BTU up to 36000 BTU versions with coverage between 200 – 1200 square feet.
 The system also can be used as a heater, dehumidifier, and ventilation.
 Pioneer uses the latest technologies making their ACs are super-efficient with a SEER rating between 16 – 19.5.
 Each model consists of 4 parts – ductless indoor unit, outdoor section, installation kit, and remote controller.

 - Various sizes